Headache types and causes

 Prevention and habits

 Fortunately, it is possible to resolve or reduce the frequency of the vast majority of headaches with some simple lifestyle changes and education about contributory factors.
 Many headaches can have a muscular or fascial component, resulting in musculoskeletal tension.
 Our habits or how we use our bodies can play a huge part in how bodily tissues react to what is demanded of them.
-Habits can include the way one sleeps, the type of work one does, hydration levels, general physical activity levels, diet, work setup, frequency of breaks, hobbies, interests, previous injuries etc. Any combination of these factors can result in muscular tension and myofascial trigger point's (TrP's).
+Habits can include the way one sleeps, the type of work one does, hydration levels, general physical activity levels, diet, work setup, frequency of breaks, hobbies, interests, previous injuries etc. Any combination of these factors can result in muscular tension and myofascial trigger points (MTrP's).
 There are many muscles in the back, neck, shoulders and head, which can directly or indirectly refer to pain.
+Notably, the imaging has shown the presence of myofascial trigger points in people suffering from some types of headaches, including migraines [1, 2].

 Muscular Tension and Stress